KRFOSS/kali-docs/development/dojo-mastering-live-build/index.md

 EOF
 ```

-**0x03 - Customise the ISO build.** In this example, we’ll have the SSH service start by default.
+**0x03 - Customise the ISO build**.
+In this example, we’ll have the SSH service start by default.
 To do this, we can use a chroot hook script which is placed in the "hooks" directory:

 ```markdown
 echo 'systemctl enable ssh' >>  kali-config/common/hooks/01-start-ssh.chroot